LeasePlan: History

 In 2012 LeasePlan acquired the Italian car leasing activities of BBVA.

 On 21 March 2016, an international consortium led by the Dutch Stichting Pensioenfonds Zorg en Welzijn pension fund completed its acquisition of the company.
 In 2017, the company announced it was exploring strategic alternatives for the business, that included a potential initial public offering (IPO).
 However the IPO was cancelled in October 2018, with no further plans to bring the company public.

-On 6 January 2022 the French fleet rental and car leasing company ALD Automotive, the listed subsidiary of the French bank Société Générale announced an intention to acquire the company for 4.9 billion euros with closing of the transaction expected to happen by the end of the calendar year 2022.
+On 6 January 2022 the French fleet rental and car leasing company ALD Automotive, the listed subsidiary of the French bank Société Générale announced an intention to acquire the company for 4.9 billion euros.
+The acquisition was completed in May 2023.

 International presence

 LeasePlan, present in over 30 countries, became the first company in the leasing industry to manage more than 1.8 million cars worldwide, and offer fleet management services.
 LeasePlan is present in both traditional and emerging markets.